voxpupuli/beaker-vagrant/README.md

 # beaker-vagrant

-Beaker library to use vmpooler hypervisor
+Beaker library to use vagrant hypervisor

 # How to use this wizardry